-Instruct your family on what to do in case of a fire.
-Hold fire drills periodically.
-Practice using the emergency exits.
-Maintain proper charge in the fire extinguisher.
+Before traveling, make sure all doors are closed and cabinets, drawers, and loose objects are secure.
+Instruct your family on what to do in case of a fire, and hold fire drills periodically.
+Practice using the emergency exits Maintain proper charge in the fire extinguisher.